esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 ![all agents](images/all-agents-list.png)

-You should see at minimum (you may see more pre-existing tools and agents which you did not import):
+You should see at minimum:
 - **9 total tools** (including your 2 custom tools)
 - **4 total agents** (including your custom regulatory agent)

+*You may see more pre-existing tools and agents which you did not import.
+This is ok as they are remnants from when this lab was being created.*

 ## 10\.
-Now Lets Test the Complete KYC Solution
+Complete KYC Solution (How it works)

 ### First Lets Understand the Agent Architecture